26 Best Things To Do in Nairobi – Explore Nairobi, A Modern Multi-Ethnic Metropolis

 1. EXPLORE THE TOI MARKET AND ADAMS ARCADE

 Toi Market is situated on the border of Kiberia and is one of Nairobi’s largest outdoor markets.
 Toi is only one of the numerous Mitumba (‘second hand’ in Swahili) markets located all over East Africa.
 Most of items on sale here in these markets come from the West.
-You can find so many different things ranging from pans and pots to even Aldo boots (absolutely, brand new).
+You can find many different things ranging from pans and pots to even Aldo boots (absolutely, brand new).
 In case you are not able to find what you were searching for, there are more stalls nearby at Adam’s Arcade which you can check out.
-Happy thrifting.
+Happy thrifting!

 2. GET A CONE AT CREAMY INN

 You can locate Creamy Inns (together with Chicken and Pizza Inns) which are famous fast food areas all over the city.
 Wesuggest you try the chocolate hand-dipped vanilla cone.
 Mmm, yummy.

 3. VISIT THE NGONG RUGBY FIELD FOR A MATCH